-Monte Cristo Details
+Monte Cristo History

 In 1889 silver ore was discovered at in a remote valley of the Northern Cascade Mountains in the state of Washington.
 Access to the area was very difficult and it wasn't until 1891 that the first wagon roads penetrated the valley and mining could begin in earnest.
 The town of Monte Cristo was born of the rush and by the peak year of 1894 over 1,000 people inhabited the town.

 A railroad finally reached Monte Cristo in 1893.
 Despite improvements in transporation, the rugged terrain continued to make access to the area difficult.
 In 1900, visiting USGS geologist J.E.
 Spurr wrote the following about his trip to Monte Cristo:

 The mining camp of Monte Cristo is situated in the heart of the Cascade Range, but on its western slope.
 It lies nearly due east of the city of Everett and about 40 miles distant.
 It can be comfortably reached only by the Everett and Monte Cristo Railroad, which starts at Everett and terminates at Monte Cristo.